OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/ov/cbpairs.md

 ---
 title: cbpairs
-description: This page provides in-depth information on how to use different functions to get a list of available trading pairs or visualize it in a chart form with source code supplied from OpenBB-finance/OpenBBTerminal project on GitHub.
+description: "This page provides in-depth information on how to use different functions" to get a list of available trading pairs or visualize it in a chart form with source code supplied from OpenBB-finance/OpenBBTerminal project on GitHub.
 keywords: